GihanMarasinghaOrg/modern_maths_lean/README.md

 This is an interactive set of resources to accompany the book 'Modern Mathematics'.

-It is designed to be used within Visual Studio Code via a pre-installed bundle or GitHub Codespace.
+It is designed to be used within Visual Studio Code via a GitPod or GitHub Codespaces.
 If you aren't reading this in a Visual Studio window you should either:

-1. Downwload a bundle via BLAH or
+1. Open the repository in [GitPod](https://gitpod.io/#https://github.com/GihanMarasinghaOrg/modern_maths_lean).
 2. Go to the [GitHub Repository](https://github.com/GihanMarasinghaOrg/modern_maths_lean).
     * Click on the green "Code" button
     * Click on the Codespaces tab and